SumComp: Coding for Digital Over-the-Air Computation via the Ring of Integers

 Figure~\ref{fig:QunNMSE(a)} shows the NMSE error for computing the arithmetic mean function.
 We note that SumComp coding outperforms all the other methods for computing the summation function even at the low SNR regime (less than $0$ dB).
 Specifically, for SNR around $-5$ dB, SumComp coding shows at least a $15$ dB improvement compared to the other methods.
 This significant improvement in the performance of SumComp coding is mainly attributed to the power-efficient constellation diagram of QAM compared to PAM.
 We note that the apparent similarity in performance between ChannelComp and AirComp in this figure is noteworthy.
 This resemblance arises from the specific characteristics of the summation function used in these scenarios.
 In the case of ChannelComp, the scheme employs the PAM modulation, while AirComp utilizes the analog AM modulation.
 However, when the input data for AirComp is discretized, the analog AM modulation effectively becomes PAM, thus aligning it with the ChannelComp method.

 We repeat this experiment for the geometric mean in Figure~\ref{fig:QunNMSE(b)}.
 We observe that SumComp coding exhibits superior performance compared to ChannelComp and AirComp in the high SNR regime.
 In particular, for SNR greater than $12$ dB, SumComp coding NMSE has superiority over ChannelComp and AirComp, and it keeps increasing the performance for higher SNR until we observe more than $10$ dB improvement at SNRs around $19$ dB.
-Moreover, ChannelComp and OFDMA work better than the other methods for the low SNR regime. } Therefore, the results show that SumComp coding performs better in NMSE than other methods from the literature in computing the arithmetic and geometric mean, owing to the beneficial intersection of all nodes' constellation points and power-efficient QAM modulation.
+Moreover, ChannelComp and OFDMA work better than the other methods for the low SNR regime.

+Therefore, the results show that SumComp coding performs better in NMSE than other methods from the literature in computing the arithmetic and geometric mean, owing to the beneficial intersection of all nodes' constellation points and power-efficient QAM modulation.
 Additionally, the results imply that SumComp coding exceeds the conventional AirComp approach across a broad range of SNR values, exhibiting notable superiority, particularly in the high SNR regime compared to both ChannelComp and AirComp.